 Having lived near Tupelo, MS my entire life, I have been by Elvis Presley’s Birthplace hundreds of times.
 Every time, I think, ‘He lived the American dream’.
-He was born in a very modest two room house that his father built and rose to super stardom.
+He was born in a very modest two-room house that his father built and rose to superstardom.
 I think everyone would agree he changed music forever.
-If you find yourself traveling between Birmingham, AL and Memphis, TN make a point to stop in Tupelo, MS. Visit the birthplace and Tupelo Hardware where Elvis purchased his first quitar.
+If you find yourself traveling between Birmingham, AL and Memphis, TN make a point to stop in Tupelo, MS. Visit the birthplace and Tupelo Hardware where Elvis purchased his first guitar.
 You’ll be glad you did.

 Elvis Presley was born in Tupelo, MS on January 8, 1935.
-He lived in this modest, two room house that his father, Vernon, built.
-He lived in Tupelo the first 13 years of his life.
+He lived in this modest, two-room house that his father, Vernon, built.
+He lived in Tupelo for the first 13 years of his life.

 The gray sidewalk in the background of this picture contains dated granite blocks denoting each year of Elvis’ life.

-Elvis father, Vernon, his grandfather, Jessie, and his uncle, Vester built the home in 1934 with $180.
+Elvis’s father, Vernon, his grandfather, Jessie, and his uncle, Vester built the home in 1934 for $180.